matchalunatic/textgen/README.md

 # precision

 chunk size is loose, chunks can be bigger. the size of the majoration is no more than the size of tthe longest element in the list, because I don't check the size of an element before appending it.
 Because: speed.

+# generate dictionary

+just run fetch-dictionary.sh.
+You will need curl and awk and /bin/sh and sort.